nits68/next-frontend-starter/README.md

 > Would you like to customize the import alias (`@/*` by default)? **No** / Yes<br>
 > What import alias would you like configured? @/\*<br>

-### 1.2 Configurációs állományok létrehozása, vagy másolása a .vscode mappába
+### 1.2 Konfigurációs állományok létrehozása, vagy másolása a .vscode mappába

 .vscode/extensions.json (majd a felajánlott VS Code bővítmények telepítése)